adeemazad/adaptive-audio-filtering-lms-cpp/README.md

+# LMS Adaptive Audio Filtering

+Real-time audio source separation using a Least Mean Squares (LMS) adaptive FIR filter, implemented in both C++ and Python.
+Removes unwanted trumpet bleed from a vibraphone recording by learning the acoustic impulse response between the two signals.

+## Overview

+In multi-instrument recordings, sound bleed between microphones is a common problem.
+This project addresses a real-world case: trumpet sound bleeding into a vibraphone track intended for CD production.
+An LMS adaptive FIR filter learns the impulse response of the interference path and subtracts it from the mixed signal, recovering a clean vibraphone output.

+The algorithm is implemented twice — first in Python as a reference, then reimplemented in C++ using the SoX audio library and a custom FIR filter class for improved computational efficiency.

+## How It Works

+Vibraphone.wav (wet/mixed signal)  ─┐
+├→ LMS Adaptive FIR Filter → Cleaned Output Trumpet.wav    (dry/reference)     ─┘

 1. Both audio files are read and normalised
 2. First 4.9 seconds are skipped (dead time at file start)
 3. FIR filter pre-trains for 2 seconds on the reference signal